kaszklar/Abortion_Post_RoeWade/README.md

 # Read Me

-I worked on this project during my time at Metis data science bootcamp, summer 2018.
+I worked on this project over the course of 2 weeks during my time at Metis data science bootcamp, summer 2018.
 This unit focused on natural language processing and unsupervised learning techniques.

 **files**
 [slides.pdf](/slides.pdf)